LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/PublicApiV1.md

   <li>Bearer Token via API (OAuth)</li>
 </ul>

-To perform login request you will need a valid Bot user created via LivePerson User Management UI.
-User must be `Enabled`, have minimum `Agent` role and have a **Login Method** selected either to `Password` or `API Key` as shown in Figure 2.1.
+To perform login requests you will need a valid Bot user created via LivePerson User Management UI.
+User must be `Enabled`, have minimum `Agent` role and have a Login Method selected either to `Password` or `API Key` as shown in Figure 2.1.

-{: .important}
-**Please note** LivePerson maintain one session per user thus if you receive invalid bearer token error from Public API you can always generate new bearer by performing the login request again.
+**Please note** LivePerson maintains one session per user, thus if you receive an invalid bearer token error from Public API, you can always generate a new bearer by performing the login request again.
 We recommend making a single Bot Agent user that is dedicated for your Public API call.

 <img class="fancyimage" style="width:600px" src="img/tpbPublicApi/bot-user-login-method.png">
 Figure 2.1 Showing two login methods of a Bot user